Cardiac magnetic resonance imaging: Physics

-CMR uses the same basic principles of image acquisition and reconstruction as other MRI techniques.
+CMR uses the same basic principles as other MRI techniques.
 Imaging of the cardiovascular system is usually performed with cardiac gating using an adaptation of conventional ECG techniques.
 Cine sequences of the heart are acquired using balanced steady state free precession (bSSFP) which has good temporal resolution and intrinsic image contrast.
 T1-weighted sequences are used to visualize anatomy and detect the presence of intra-myocardial fat.
 T1 mapping has also been developed to quantify diffuse myocardial fibrosis.
 T2-weighted imaging is mainly used to detect myocardial edema which may develop in acute myocarditis or infarction.
 Phase-contrast imaging uses bipolar gradients to encode velocity in a given direction and is used to assess valve disease and quantify shunts.

 Techniques

 A CMR study typically comprises a set of sequences in a protocol tailored to the specific indication for the exam.
 A study begins with localisers to assist with image planning, and then a set of retrospectively-gated cine sequences to assess biventricular function in standard orientations.
 Contrast medium is given intravenously to assess myocardial perfusion and LGE.
 Phase contrast imaging may be used to quantify valvular regurgitant fraction and shunt volume.
 Additional sequences may include T1 and T2-weighted imaging and MR angiography.
 Examples are below: